Joe Lombardo: First term (2015–2019)

 On December 4, 2013, Lombardo announced his candidacy for sheriff of Clark County to succeed the retiring Doug Gillespie.
-He won the primary election and narrowly defeated the Democratic nominee, retired LVMPD captain Larry Burns, in the November 4 general election.
+He won the primary election and narrowly defeated the Democratic nominee, retired LVMPD captain Larry Burns, in the general election.
 Lombardo took office on January 5, 2015.
 As sheriff he was head of the Las Vegas Metropolitan Police Department, the combined law enforcement agency of Las Vegas and Clark County and Nevada's largest law enforcement agency, overseeing more than 5,000 officers.

 After becoming sheriff, Lombardo began the decentralization of LVMPD's detective operations, shifting detective operations from centralized crime-specific units to distribution of detectives throughout LVMPD area commands.

-In 2016, Lombardo connected the Las Vegas crime increase to a California law called Proposition 47, which is meant to reduce prison overcrowding.
-Later that year, he responded to questions about a recent spike of violent crimes in Las Vegas, saying that the surge "keeps me up at night".
-He later disagreed with FBI director James Comey's statement attributing a recent spike in violent crimes in Las Vegas to a so-called Ferguson effect.
-In December 2016, Lombardo supported a high-capacity magazine ban, a call supported by the Las Vegas Sun editorial board.
-By February 2017, Lombardo had concluded that the number of homicides in Las Vegas increased by an average of 20 each year.
+In 2016, he connected the Las Vegas crime increase to a California's Proposition 47, which is meant to reduce prison overcrowding.
+Later that year, he responded to questions about a recent spike of violent crimes in Las Vegas, saying the surge "keeps me up at night".
+He later disagreed with FBI director James Comey when Comey attributed a recent spike in violent crime in Las Vegas to a so-called Ferguson effect.
+In December 2016, Lombardo supported a high-capacity magazine ban, which the Las Vegas Sun editorial board supported.
+By February 2017, Lombardo had concluded that homicides in Las Vegas had increased by an average of 20 annually.

-In September 2017, following the arrest of Seattle Seahawks defensive end Michael Bennett in Las Vegas, Lombardo dismissed Bennett's allegations that two police officers who arrested him used excessive force and made vulgar threats, saying video evidence of the arrest did not corroborate the allegations.